 Health Anxiety Test: Are You a Cyberchondriac?

-Picture this scene: it's 2 a.m. and Marie, 35, finds herself once again in front of her computer screen.
+Picture this scene: it is 2 a.m. and Marie, 35, finds herself once again in front of her computer screen.
 It all started with a simple headache in the late afternoon.
-A quick search online for "persistent headache" led her into a terrifying digital maze: brain tumor, stroke, meningitis… The symptoms described seem to match exactly what she's feeling.
-Her heart races, her hands get clammy, and anxiety sets in for good.
+A quick internet search for "persistent headache" led her into a terrifying digital labyrinth: brain tumor, stroke, meningitis...
+The symptoms described seem to match exactly what she feels.
+Her heart races, her hands become clammy, and anxiety sets in for the long term.

-Does this sound familiar?
-If so, you're not alone.
-According to a Microsoft study published in 2019, more than 70% of internet users have already searched for medical information online, and about 40% of them developed significant anxiety following these searches.
-This phenomenon, dubbed "cyberchondria" by researchers, represents a new form of health-related anxiety in the digital age.
+Does this situation sound familiar?
+If so, you are not alone.
+According to a Microsoft study published in 2019, more than 70% of internet users have already searched for medical information online, and about 40% of them developed significant anxiety as a result of these searches.
+This phenomenon, named "cyberchondria" by researchers, represents a new form of health-related anxiety in the digital age.

 Cyberchondria should not be taken lightly.
-It can considerably affect your quality of life, your interpersonal relationships, and even your physical health.
+It can considerably impact your quality of life, your interpersonal relationships and even your physical health.
 Understanding this phenomenon and assessing your own relationship with online medical searches is therefore a crucial issue for your psychological well-being.

 What is cyberchondria?